 \section{Conclusions}

-We have identified the condition---the surrogate field (SF) criterion~\eqref{eq:SFR_condition}---under which a quantum observable $F$ appears to both classical and non-classical observers as \out{the} a stochastic process $F(t)$. \out{On the side of the} For a classical observer this manifests as consistent measurements of $F$, i.e.~sequential measurements described by the Born probability distributions that satisfy the Kolmogorov consistency (KC) criterion~\eqref{eq:Born_KC}.
-Consequently, a result of a measurement performed by the observer is equivalent to the sampling of a trajectory $f(t)$ that realizes the process $F(t)$. \out{On the side of}In the case of non-classical observer---that is, a quantum system coupled to $F$---the dynamics of the system \out{is indistinguishable from}can be fully described with a stochastic simulation\out{ where}, in which the quantum operator $\hat F$ representing the observable is replaced with the process $F(t)$.
-The key point is that this surrogate field \out{that mimics}mimicking the coupling with an actual quantum system, is exactly the \out{same} stochastic process sampled by the classical observer.
-Therefore, it can be said that when the observable $F$ satisfies the SF condition, then not only the quantum stochastic process describing the sequential measurement becomes classical, but it can also be considered as an \textit{objective} entity.
+We have identified the condition---the surrogate field (SF) criterion~\eqref{eq:SFR_condition}---under which a quantum observable $F$ appears to both classical and non-classical observers as a stochastic process $F(t)$.
+For a classical observer, this manifests as consistent measurements of $F$, i.e.~sequential measurements described by the Born probability distributions satisfying the Kolmogorov consistency (KC) criterion~\eqref{eq:Born_KC}.
+Consequently, the result of a measurement performed by the observer is equivalent to sampling a trajectory $f(t)$ that realizes the process $F(t)$.
+For non-classical observer---that is, a quantum system coupled to $F$---the system's dynamics can be fully described by a stochastic simulation where the quantum operator $\hat F$ representing the observable is replaced by the process $F(t)$.
+Crucially, this surrogate field, which mimics the coupling with an actual quantum system, is precisely the stochastic process sampled by the classical observer.
+Thus, when observable $F$ satisfies the SF condition, not only the quantum stochastic process describing the sequential measurement becomes classical, but it can also be considered an \textit{objective} entity.